Surrogacy in India vs. Surrogacy in the United States

 It seems that surrogacy in India is growing faster than Starbucks franchises, with a clinic on every corner in both major cities and small villages alike.
 There are approximately 1000 surrogacy centers in India and, according to a recent article in Mother Jones, surrogacy is rocketing toward a reported 2.3 billion dollar business in 2012.
 Each year, it is estimated that 25,000 foreign couples come to India for surrogacy services, resulting in over 2,000 births.

 I have been collecting articles on surrogacy in India and one thing I’ve noticed is that most of the articles in favor of surrogacy in India come from sources that benefit financially from this business.
-Having worked with intended parents for close to 16 years, I am well aware of the huge cost involved in surrogacy.
+Having worked with intended parents since 1998, I am well aware of the huge cost involved in surrogacy.
 I also understand that for many intended parents, this cost can make it impossible to use a surrogate, which may be the only way they can have a child that is genetically related to one or both parents.
 Because of this, I can see why many couples flock to India to have the child of their dreams at a more affordable price.
 But should we really be using the words "cheap" and "surrogacy" in the same sentence?
 After all, carrying a child for someone is a noble and priceless act of altruism, regardless of the compensation.
 That statement may seem like a contradiction unless you take into consideration the fact that childbirth, even in present day, can be life threatening.

 There are several major differences between surrogacy in the United States and in India.
 In the United States, women who live below the poverty level are not eligible to become surrogates, the reason being, if not for financial need, a woman may not choose to become a surrogate.
 In India, which is often considered a male-dominated society, particularly among the poor and uneducated class, women in extreme poverty are often encouraged to become surrogates as a way out of financial hardship.
 The majority of Indian surrogates come from this socioeconomic class, so when one's husband sees an ad for women to become surrogates, the wife may be hard pressed to say no. Dr. Nayna Patel, one of the leading players in the “baby factory” states, “How can you say that couple is exploiting the female when that female willingly wants to do it?”
 My answer is that these women feel they have no other option, which is the very definition of exploitation.
 We want to make sure that the women who choose to become surrogates are making the choice not for purely monetary reasons but because they want to help someone else experience parenthood.
 They should of course be fairly compensated for the risk and be treated with the utmost respect throughout the process.